alk3mist/e-check/README.md

 uv sync --no-project-install
 ```

 You'll also need a running Postgres instance.
+Project was tested with the 17th version of the PostgreSQL.

 Create and modify the `.env` file(add your Postgres settings, etc.):